 Do not miss the best cenotes of merida and surroundings

 How to walk the Route of the Convents

 - CAR RENTAL: many travelers are encouraged drive through the tranquil Yucatan Peninsula.
-At your pace and you get everywhere.
-If you decide to do it for free, I recommend you stay a couple of days or more in this area, much to discover.
+At your own pace and you get everywhere.
+If you decide to do it on your own, I recommend you stay a couple of days or more in this area, much to discover.

 - TOUR WITH AGENCY: Mérida's travel agencies offer tours of the Convents Route.

 - COLLECTIVE TRANSPORT: from Mérida depart collectively to Muna, or any of the towns for which you want to start the Route of the Convents.

 Lodging: You find accommodation in most of the towns in the area such as Santa Elena, Oxkutzcab, Tecoh, Ticul and also close to the archaeological zone of Uxmal You can take advantage to stay in any of the Haciendas area.

 It is special to visit this Yucatecan area where the Mayan was evangelized without losing its ancestral uses and ceremonies.
 By populating this area you will live closely the current Mayan tradition.
 The Route of the Convents is a wonderful excuse to populate, learn and soak up stories and people.